 While a Long Range Reconnaissance Patrol leader (a LRRP) in Vietnam, I was shot in the head during a combat mission.
 The wound left bullet fragments in my head and resulted in severe migraine headaches, which I still endure today.
 In 1993, I suffered a migraine that caused a stroke which, in turn, took my eyesight in just 30 minutes.
 After losing all but a pindot of my eyesight, I found myself divorced and the blind single parent of two preteen daughters.
 I was also unable to continue teaching at the University of Colorado and lost all confidence to continue with my art.

 I was also angry.
-So angry in fact that I destroyed many unfinished pieces and most of my notes, drafts and records.
+So angry in fact that I destroyed my motorcycle with a crowbar and trashed my unfinished art pieces with a baseball bat and ripped up most of my notes, drafts and records.
 It took many years to accept being blind.

 In 2000, at the encouragement of my children, I began to produce art again.
 Slowly.
 For friends and family as gifts.
 But the more I did, the more I felt I could do.
 I kept working and re-learning the craft - learning how to do my art without the eyesight an artist so desperately needs.
 It has been a long process but I finally remastered the skills - using a variety of special lenses, but the art and the quality are finally there again.
 After years without art, once again, I love what I do.